Mihai1389/VELO/README.md

 Whether you're handling a high-volume KYC backlog or a single tricky withdrawal dispute, VELO ensures every message that leaves your team is **fast, accurate, and on-brand** — every single time.

 *This isn't just a tool.
-It's a new standard for support quality.*
+It's a new standard for support quality.;)*